 Seeking to escape the oppressive police states or restricted use of advanced technologies many have crossed through the Pandora gates not knowing what may lay beyond...

-Sins of the Fallen: Transhumans will introduce three new races to the Sins universe.
+Sins of the Fallen: Transhumans will introduce two new races to the Sins universe.